AlexMcGilvray/HaxeSummerJam2024/docs/design_doc.md

  - [DONE] Player inventory system for tracking what materials have been picked up
   - [DONE] UI representation of player inventory?

-# Milestone 2 goal : crafting plant spells
+# Milestone 3 goal : crafting plant spells and placing plants

 - Make a UI screen for crafting things
 - Able to convert materials into placeable plants (crafting)
+ - Remember to subtract the resources from the player when crafting
+  - After crafting make sure to refresh the inventory/crafting UI's so they are correct
+- Object placement system
+ - Mouse implementation

+# Milestone 3 goal : crafting plant spells and placing plants

+- Object placement system
+ - Gamepad implementation?
+- HUD?
+ - Button on HUD to open crafting screen?

  # Reference images